Getting started with the DirtMate Machines Tab

 The machine report summarizes all relevant utilization and production data from the selected machines.
 Three options can be selected as part of the Machine Report: Utilization, Load and Dump Counts, and Smart Cycles.

-Machine Utilization
+Machine utilization

 Machine utilization summarises the utilization metrics associated with all selected machines.
 Click the download button to download this information as a CSV.

-Load and Dump Counts
+Load and dump counts

 Load & Dump counts include all of the load and dump data for selected machines and refinements.
 Modifying which loading machines, load zones, or dump zones are enabled will cause the machine report to reload.
 Further, if both loads and dumps are reported, the summary can be toggled between a breakdown by loads or dumps, and highlights the various routes the machines made.